|

 nine points could be as much 64 per cent,

 according to Direct Line.
+Under proposed

 new legislation, motorists caught excessively

 speeding will receive six points.
+So the number of

 people being caught is on the increase.
 And